Sonikacbsc24/JavaLab_Session1/README.md

 # JavaLab_Session1
-Java program to store and display book details
+Java program to store and display book details.
 This Java program demonstrates the use of classes, objects, constructors, and the this keyword.

 A class Book is created with attributes: book name, book number, author, genre, and compartment number.